 1. WE 1 - An up-to-date Long-Range Transportation Plan (LRTP) for the region.
 2. WE 2 - Products to support continued public and stakeholder engagement in the LRTP planning process.
 3. WE 3 - - a.
 An up-to-date multi-year schedule for the development of the 2045 LRTP. - b.
-A vision statement, accompanying goals, and performance measures for the 2045 LRTP. - c.
-Planning scenarios for the plan horizon year 2045. - d.
-List of candidate projects. - e.
-Initial data for project evaluation. - f.
+Planning scenarios for the plan horizon year 2045. - c.
+List of candidate projects. - d.
+Final data for project evaluation. - e.
+Cost estimates for candidate projects. - f.
+Prioritization of Transportation Projects - Project Evaluation and Scoring Report - g.
+Revenue forecast for the 2045 LRTP. - h.
 Ongoing public participation efforts.
-4. WE 4 - A revised and maintained HRTPO Project Prioritization Tool.
+4. WE 4 - A maintained and up-to-date HRTPO Project Prioritization Tool.
 5. WE 5 - A maintained and up-to-date regional travel demand model.
-6. WE 6 - Updated HRTPO Project Prioritization Tool to account for multimodal and active transportation projects.
-7. WE 7 - Performance management application to the long-range transportation planning process.
+6. WE 6 - Integrated multimodal considerations in the long-range transportation planning process.